 This Workshop Fee = €200 per day (8 week workshop €1600) plus 50 expenses per day for workshops outside of Galway City.

-Helplink has already provided over 50 workshops to students across Galway City and County.
+Helplink has already provided our Mind Hacks workshops to 300+ students across Galway City and County over the past 6 months.
 Some of these workshops were fully funded through the Electric Ireland’s Energy for Generations Fund, others have been funded via school contributions, parental contributions, PTA contributions, DEIS school funding and other local and national funding sources.

 The fee for all workshops excluding the ‘Specialised Group Workshops’ = €550